 Mike: The what?
 "The scallop is entering the briny deep?"
 Shelley, I think the idea is that the code is pre-agreed.

-- Mr Verres of El Goonish Shive, being a government agent, gets to use this from time to time.
+- Mr. Verres, being a government agent, gets to use this from time to time.
 Unfortunately, some things sound less cool in code.

 - The Order of the Stick

 - In "Travel Delays", it's a necessity for Nale, since Sabine could have any appearance.

 Sabine-as-Azurite: (whispering) Psssssst!
 "Beware the green monkey."

 - During the fight against Tarquin and his party, V says "Sir Greenhilt, I believe Xykon is feeling chilly today".
 The others immediately understand that it means "attack the wizard".